wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     *   (b) by sending it by post, addressed to the person at the person's last known place of residence or business.

-    (3) For the purposes of the [Summary Proceedings Act 1957][225], an infringement notice must be treated as having been served on the person on the date it was posted.
+    (3) An infringement notice must be treated as having been served on the person on the date it was posted.

     (4) An infringement notice must be in the prescribed form and must contain---